natelgrw/amax_models/README.md

 The pretrained model can be used for:

-- Estimating λmax for new compound–solvent pairs
+- Estimating λ<sub>max</sub> for new compound–solvent pairs
 - Aiding in peak assignment during LC-MS method development
-- Supporting chromophore screening and spectral ML workflows
+- Supporting generalized chromophore engineering and spectral ML workflows